In my previous review, I talked in detail about the best bagless vacuums, its advantages and disadvantages.

 The longer the reach, the areas it’ll be able to clean.

 This will affect the type of vacuum you will pick up.
-Full sized uprights wouldn’t be able to clean stairs because their hoses are too short or frames too cumbersome to move up and down.
+Full-sized uprights wouldn’t be able to clean stairs because their hoses are too short or frame too cumbersome to move up and down.